Ni no Kuni: Dominion of the Dark Djinn: Reception

-Ni no Kuni: Dominion of the Dark Djinn received high acclaim, with critics praising the art style, gameplay, story, characters, and music.
-Michael Baker of RPGamer named it the "best overall game" at the time, and Janelle Hindman of RPGLand wrote that the game is "a reminder of why people used to flock to the JRPG genre in the first place".
+Ni no Kuni: Dominion of the Dark Djinn received critical acclaim.
+Michael Baker of RPGamer named it the "best overall game" at the time, and Janelle Hindman of RPGLand wrote it is "a reminder of why people used to flock to the JRPG genre in the first place".
 Nintendo Gamer's Matthew Castle called it "one of the best experiences on DS".
-Editors of the magazine Famitsu felt that game's animation, music and story are effectively utilized to maintain excitement.
+Famitsu editors felt the animation, music, and story were effectively utilized to maintain excitement.
+The game was awarded Future Division at the Japan Game Awards in 2009 and 2010, and the Excellence Award in 2011, and won the Rookie Award from Famitsu in 2011.

 The game's artistic design received acclaim, being favorably compared to Studio Ghibli's previous work; Gigazine found the art style to be "Ghibl-ish".
 Famitsu praised the gimmicks in the design, similarly calling them "extremely Level-5 like".
 RPGamer's Baker felt that the graphics are the best in a Nintendo DS game, particularly praising the animated cutscenes.
 Nintendo Gamer's Castle echoed these remarks, calling it "visual perfection".
 RPGLand's Hindman called the graphics "beautiful and lovingly rendered", praising their effective use of building the world, and its lack of repetition.
 Chris Carter of Destructoid approved of the visuals, though found the graphics in Wrath of the White Witch to be far superior.